Best Pennsylvania Steelhead Rivers

 This area is known as Steelhead Alley.

 Pennsylvania is such a relatively large state, but it only has a small section of shoreline along Lake Erie where all the steelhead rivers are found.
-There is lots of great steelhead fishing within 30 minutes on either side of the town of Erie Pennsylvania and I discuss this further in my article on Steelhead Fly Fishing Erie PA
+There is lots of great Pennsylvania Steelhead Fishing within 30 minutes on either side of the town of Erie Pennsylvania and I discuss this further in my article on Steelhead Fly Fishing Erie PA

 In upstate Pennsylvania, you’re never far from a great steelhead river.